How Do You Develop Whole Object Relations as an Adult?

 Posted Feb 11, 2019

-If you missed out on developing whole object relations as a child, do not worry.
+If you failed to develop whole object relations as a child, do not worry.
 You can develop it as an adult.
 You were born with the capacity to develop whole object relations and it is never to late to do so.

 Let’s start with a definition of what I mean by “whole object relations.”

 What is meant by whole object relations?

 This is the ability to form an integrated, realistic, and relatively stable image of oneself and other people that simultaneously includes both liked and disliked aspects and also strengths and flaws.

 If you do not have whole object relations, you can only see yourself and other people in a split and un-nuanced way as either all good or all bad.
 It is as if you had to sort all your experiences with yourself and other people into only two buckets: the all-good bucket or the all-bad bucket.

 A lack of whole object relations and object constancy is characteristic of people who are diagnosed with personality disorders.
 For example, from an object relations theoretical point of view, the main difference between simply having narcissistic traits versus qualifying for a diagnosis of narcissistic personality disorder is based on the narcissistic person's lack of whole object relations and object constancy.